ssenmosip/mosip-temp-documentation/Kernel-APIs.md

 This service facilitates generation of license key, mapping the license key to several permissions, and fetch permissions mapped to a license key.

+## 9.1 License Key Generation

+This component generates a license key for a specified TSP ID.

 ### Resource URL
 ### `POST /license/generate`

 ### Resource details
 Resource Details | Description
 ------------ | -------------
 Response format | JSON